-Tokyo (April 26, 2012) ― Bingham has elected four lawyers to its partnership in Tokyo.
-The new partners include corporate and finance lawyer Hiroshi Ishihara, investment management lawyer Akihito Miyake, and financial restructuring lawyers Yoshitaka Oshima and Noriko Yoneda.
+Tokyo (April 26, 2012) ― Bingham has elected three lawyers to its partnership in Tokyo.
+The new partners include corporate and finance lawyer Hiroshi Ishihara, investment management lawyer Akihito Miyake, and financial restructuring lawyer Yoshitaka Oshima.

 “Our Tokyo office is a significant contributor to Bingham’s success,” said Chairman Jay Zimmerman.
 “With more than 70 Japanese lawyers (Bengoshi) on the ground, the office strengthens our global platform and reflects our deep investment in Japan and Asia as a whole.”

 Hideyuki Sakai, managing partner of Bingham’s Tokyo office, added, “We are excited to have three newly elected partners in the Tokyo office; we remain committed to providing value for our clients throughout Japan and the world over.”

 Bingham’s Tokyo office is involved in several high-profile matters, including serving as lead counsel for Olympus in relation to various issues arising out of accounting irregularities and the company’s continued listing on the Tokyo Stock Exchange.